 In the alleys of ancient Split, Konoba Varos’ peka awaits.
 With over 100 years of preparing traditional Dalmatian meals, Varos is an unmissable restaurant.
 Relax and unwind in an ntimate setting not too far from the Riva and enjoy one of their famous specialities which is none-other than octopus peka!

-Away from the hustle and bustle of Dubrovnik’s Old Town, Konoba Dubrava sits secluded amid a natural patch of forest on Srd Hill.
+If you’re looking for a tasty meal before or after your Dubrovnik Cruise, make your way out of the hustle and bustle of Dubrovnik’s Old Town, and visit Konoba Dubrava.
 This rustic tavern specialises in home-style cooking where a traditional peka is waiting for you to sample.
 Cooked to order, Dubrava asks for at least 3 hours notice for their peka.

 Bring a taste of Croatia into the comfort of your own home with this Peka recipe that is certain to tantalise your tastebuds!
 Experiment with different proteins and vegetables for a never-ending opportunity of flavours and cook like a true Croatian!